bcgov/MOH-MSP-Enrolment/doc/Overview.md

 splunk-forwarder is exactly what it sounds like, it handles requests from the frontend to create logs and extracts details to send to Splunk.
 This service is configured with environment variables including certificate(s) etc. which can be found in the OpenShift console unless they are stored as OpenShift secrets.

 ## Environment variable storage and configuration
-OpenShift secrets (some environment variables like certificate keys etc. are sensitive) are stored on Maximus' servers here: https://devtools.maximusbc.ca/bitbucket/projects/ocp/repos/ocp.secrets/browse
+OpenShift secrets (some environment variables like certificate keys etc. are sensitive) are stored on Maximus' servers in a Bitbucket repo (contact one of the developers for access)

-The above repo should be updated whenever secrets are updated and contains the oc (OpenShift command-line tool) commands to set them.
+The above-mentioned repo should be updated whenever secrets are updated and contains the oc (OpenShift command-line tool) commands to set them.
 Environment variables vary between the different environments (dev, test, prod).

+## OpenShift Documentation

+For documentation regarding the OpenShift setup for web apps, refer to [WebAppResources.md](./WebAppResources.md).
+For a deep dive into a specific web app, refer to [jhaResources.md](./jhaResources.md).
+For documentation regarding the OpenShift setup for microservices, such as captcha-service, refer to [MicroServiceResources.md](./MicroServiceResources.md).